mtanksl/OpenTibia/README.md

 Go to `\mtanksl.OpenTibia.Host.GUI\MainForm.resx` file in Windows File Explorer.
 Right-click and select properties.
 At the bottom of the the dialog is an "unblock" option.

+> How do I enable lua debugger?

+Lua debugger is disabled by default.
+On Windows, go to `\mtanksl.OpenTibia.GameData\data\lualibs\` and rename the file `_mobdebug.lua` to `mobdebug.lua`.
+See [How to debug scripts](https://github.com/mtanksl/OpenTibia/wiki/lua-how-to-debug) and [How to add autocomplete](https://github.com/mtanksl/OpenTibia/wiki/lua-how-to-add-autocomplete) for additional info.

 # Other resources